ya0-yuan/tp/docs/DeveloperGuide.md

 * Filtering functionality for Hairdresser, Client, and Appointment makes use of the app more practical even with a large data set.

 ### Challenges and considerations
-Throughout the development of Easy Travel, we faced many challenges.
+Throughout the development of HairStyleX, we faced many challenges.
 The following points will describe these challenges what how did we deal with them.

 #### Large number of classes/entities
 There was a large increase in the number of entities to implement and manage.
 We also had to be careful of unwanted interactions between them causing bugs.